EMC includes the electromagnetic couplings around the object in two ways:

 One of the design challenges in switching power electronics is handling the RF-Emission below the EMC-limits.

-Essential for EMC-engineering are means for measuring the RF-radiation, and finding the precise origin of it.
+Essential for EMC-engineering are means for measuring the RF-radiation, locating the precise origin of it, and understanding how the local currents do generate a ‘far field’ or radiated power.

-REBIX has the means and experience for measuring the local magnetic and electric fields, from
+REBIX has the means and experience for measuring the accurate levels and origins of various emissions.

 During the measurements we will upgrade the product with extra components or layout-changes